 Two former door cases, now converted to window cases, act as flankers for the front door and resemble those in the Courthouse (no. 7), perhaps suggesting that this building might also be the creation of the Pain brothers.
 It is further embellished with a louvred hexagonal bellcote and weather vane.

-It was originally built in 1838 as a two-storey market house and was later used as a school and for other purposes (the clock face is dated 1838).
+It was originally built in 1838 as a two-storey market house and was later used as a school for Adult Education and for other purposes (the clock face is dated 1838).
 It was acquired by Kanturk Credit Union in the 1980s and the necessary extensive renovations were carried out with much sympathy for its architectural integrity, even though the original rendering on the façade was removed during these works.